-Over the period there has been the conflict between Russia and Ukraine, increased economic uncertainty and the 'cost of living crisis' due to the burden of high inflation.
-The Company is closely monitoring and managing the associated risks and remains committed to supporting its staff and customers as any associated challenges emerge, as was the case during the height of the COVID-19 pandemic.
+Over the period there has been continued conflict between Russia and Ukraine, increased economic uncertainty and the 'cost of living crisis' due to the burden of high inflation.
+Vitality is closely monitoring and managing the associated risks and remains committed to supporting its staff and customers as any associated challenges emerge.